 ORDER BY C.CUSTOMER_KEY;

-The above query takes two tables into consideration.
+The above query considers two tables.
 It takes the amount of value from the BL1_RC_RATES table.
 This column takes decimal values, and we truncate them to 2 decimal places.
 We are also taking the average of this field.
 The query then takes this averaged and truncated value along with the customer key.
 The query does inner join between these two given tables.
-There is also group by clause taken as we are using an aggregation function average which will need a group by clause.
-We are also using the order by clause and ordering the data on the basis of CUSTOMER_KEY.
+We also include a GROUP BY clause because we use the aggregation function average, which requires it.
+We are also using the order by clause and ordering the data based on CUSTOMER_KEY.
 The output of the above query is as below.

-You can see that CUSTOMER_KEY is selected along with the amount.
-The amount has its average taken, and after that, we have the trunc() function come into the picture.
+You can see that the query selects CUSTOMER_KEY along with the amount.
+The amount has its average taken; after that, we have the trunc() function come into the picture.
 The trunc() function truncates the number of values up to 2 places and gives the required output as above.
-Hence the trunc() function can also be used with queries that also perform other operations.
+You can also use the trunc() function with queries that perform other operations.

 The trunc() function is a very useful mathematical function.
 You can easily manipulate your mathematical data by making use of this function.
-The decimal points can be removed at your convenience.
+You can remove the decimal points at your convenience.
 It can be upto certain points or completely.
-This function is widely used when the data is related to the telecom, banking, and retail industry.
-It helps in manipulating numbers as per the user needs and also helps in making a decimal number to a whole number easily.
+The telecom, banking, and retail industry widely use this function when the data is related to them.
+It helps in manipulating numbers as per the user needs and also helps in making a decimal number into a whole number easily.